Keitri/student_grading_system/README.md

 - Firebase is not yet setup for iOS, you can only test this app in Android.
 - Firebase auth does not support mobile number and password combination, as a work around I treated mobile number as email by adding a domain at the end.
 - For the showing the counts (i.e number of faculty, students, subjects and grades) it is selecting all child nodes from that table, which is costly.
-But for this demo app this will do, if ever you need to scale up and save some transactions, you need to create a firebase function to consolidate the counts for each table.
+But for this demo app this will do, if ever we need to scale up and save some transactions, you need to create a firebase function to consolidate the counts for each table, other option is caching the firestore and retrieve updated data only if needed.